Gerbylev/Gerbylev/README.md

 # Hi, I'm Oleg Gerbylev 👋

 I'm a Python developer passionate about artificial intelligence and cats.
-I participate in hackathons and work as a data analyst. *My avatar is an AI-generated image created by FLUX, fine-tuned on my face*.
+I participate in hackathons and work as a data analyst.

 ---